Bal-tec™ Home An Introduction to Kinematics and Applications

 Another approach is to use three very high quality inclined cylinders spaced at 120-degree intervals, in which to rotate the sphere.
 This approach was used very successfully in a 1940’s device for evaluating the surface quality of precision balls.
 The inclined cylinder design is in the mid-range of both cost and load carrying capacity.
 This design does require some fairly sophisticated machining to mount the cylinders.

 The three ball Kinematic coupling is probably the best all around approach for building a pivot.
 Precision balls are of a very high quality and they are inexpensive.
 The three ball couple has the lowest load rating for a given footprint, but it is the most accurate and it is inexpensive.
 When the load carrying capacity goes up, larger and larger diameter balls must be used.
 This soon causes the three-ball coupling to take on gigantic proportions.
 By cutting small segments out of a larger diameter sphere, the excellent qualities of the three-ball coupling and high load carrying capacity of the larger radius are combined in a compact envelope.
 This form of device is listed in our Kinematic Catalog #105B under the “Rose Bud”.
-Our indexing master sphere, which is used for the ultimate calibration of roundness measuring machines, is a typical application of the three ball coupling used as a pivot: see it in the Authenticator section
+Our indexing master sphere, which is used for the ultimate calibration of roundness measuring machines, is a typical application of the three ball coupling used as a pivot.

 An excellent ultra precise hinge can be generated by adding a Vee and a second sphere to any one of the previously described pivot designs.
 Combining a Vee and one form or another of the conical cup will restrict all of the “X”-“Y”- Z” linear motions as well as the pitch and yaw rotational motions, which leaves only the roll motion.
 The Vee may consist of two flat inclined planes as in the conventional Vee-block or it may be fabricated from two parallel cylinders.
 Although less frequently used, the design may be reversed somewhat by using a single cylinder and two spheres.
 (See cylinders, Vee-blocks, the quarter round and flat prismatic components in our Catalog #105B).